clonekim/try-cb-clj/README.md

 ```

 you can run async query to be blocked explicitly
+use param `{:block true}`

 ```clojure
 (let [result (async-bucket [bc bucket]